Nixtla/nixtlar/README.md

 ## 🐍 Python SDK

 Are you a Python user?
-If yes, then check out [NixtlaTS](https://github.com/Nixtla/nixtla), a Python SDK for TimeGPT.
+If yes, then check out [NixtlaTS](https://github.com/Nixtla/nixtla), a Python SDK for TimeGPT and check out the [documentation](https://docs.nixtla.io/docs).